wp-plugins/categorytinymce/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+Corrected a missing css stlye for buttons in html quicktags.

 = 1.2 =
 Upgrade if you need to be able to set parent categories on the category admin pages.